11 Benefits of Using a POS System

 4. Offers Ecommerce Capabilities

-Even stores that are community-focused can benefit from an ecommerce channel.
+Even community-focused stores can benefit from an ecommerce channel.
 Gym+Coffee was already using Shopify for an online store and in-person POS when the pandemic hit; by the end of March 2020, its online orders were stressing its supply chain.
 It started making use of buy online, pick up in-store (BOPIS) tools.
 While other businesses were closing, Gym+Coffee actually opened two new retail locations during the pandemic.

 Here are a few things you can do with an ecommerce-integrated POS system:

 - Free online store: Some POS systems, like Square, offer a free online store.
-These are relatively simple but are tracked in your POS system.
+These are relatively simple but tracked in your POS system.
 Others provide tools for selling on your page or social media.
 A few, like Shopify, offer a complete ecommerce system.

 - Inventory tracking: Most POS systems, like Shopify, track both online and in-person sales of inventory items so you know exactly how many items you have and when you need to order.